 The game also adopts an offensively patronizing view of disability.
 The ‘Crippled’ status for example doubles the story points you receive because your accomplishments in light of your disability are so inspiring.
 It is condescending and regressive.
 Whenever you imply someone is inspirational for overcoming their impairments you are essentially succumbing to the ‘soft bigotry of low expectations’.
+That’s leaving aside too the fact that apparently those that are ‘crippled’ are not capable of making use of seduction or attraction options.
 The game’s view of mental health too is absurdly reductive, for many of the same reasons as we saw in Once Upon A Time.
 If you use ‘insanity’ as a gameplay system, you probably want to reconsider unless you are spectacularly sure you are treating the topic of mental health with the necessary sensitivity.

 None of this ruins the game for me.
 I do find it unforgivably nasty though, and I’d hope that in future prints of the game that an effort is made to recast these unpleasant entries.
 Often in these sections I will say things like ‘I assume no bad will’ or such, because I know it’s very easy to accidentally inject troubling elements into this kind of content.
 This is particularly true when it comes to sex and gender, where there are growing, emergent and fluid terminological systems that allow people to precisely articulate how they see themselves.
 I would never judge someone for being behind the curve on what are often extremely precise identity definitions, especially when these do not yet have much traction outside of the originating communities.